-- \ To impart knowledge on the basic and Engineering properties of soils. - \ To get idea about stress distribution due to self-weight of soils and due to externally applied loads. - \ To learn flow through soil and to familiarize with the flow net diagrams. - \ To understand the Engineering behaviour of soils such as compaction, consolidation and shear strength of soils.
+- To impart knowledge on the basic and Engineering properties of soils. - To get exposure on stress distribution due to self-weight of soils and due to externally applied loads. - To assess flow through soil and to familiarize with the flow net diagrams. - To acquire knowledge on the Engineering behaviour of soils such as compaction, consolidation and shear strength of soils.

-UNIT - I: BASIC PROPERTIES OF SOILS
+UNIT -I: BASIC PROPERTIES OF SOILS

-Soil formation and deposition- Scope of soil Engineering-Basic definitions and relationship-Physical properties of soil-Phase relations-plasticity characteristics of soils-Consistency limits and Indices-Grain size distribution-Soil classification system-significance-Field identification-Simple tests.
+Soil formation and deposition- Scope of soil Engineering-Basic definitions and relationship-Physical properties of soil - Phase relations - plasticity characteristics of soils-Consistency limits and Indices-Grain size distribution- Soil classification system -significance - Field identification -Simple tests.